zoto-ff/tolgee/README.md

 ### Using
 just replace 'tolgee/tolgee' to 'zotofff/mytolgee' in your docker-compose.yml

+### Activation
+go to /administration/ee-license and enter any license key

 ### Build
 install node & npm, jdk 17, then:
 ```shell